- This event has passed.

 The Alarming World of Deepfakes: When Audio and Video Isn't Real

-An expert panel will discuss deepfakes, which raise big questions on what is real online.
+An expert panel discussed deepfakes, which raise big questions on what is real online.
 The challenge: How to verify what we see and hear?

 From presidential press briefings to eyewitness accounts of a house fire, journalists and our audiences routinely rely on remotely gathered and transmitted audio and video to verify what people say and do.